Liverpool Fc (The Reds) suffered back-to-back home defeats in the Premier League after getting hammered by League Leaders Manchester City Fc 1-4.

 When better options were available; frequently playing inexperienced youngsters and Makeshift Defenders has become one of the primary reasons of why the Reds found themselves in an awkward position of meekly surrender the Premier League Title back to Manchester City Fc.

-With the Premier League Title most likely heading back to Manchester City Fc, the Reds must concentrate on securing the Top Four Spot for the remainder of the Season.
+The Reds from now on must concentrate on securing the Top-four Spot for the remainder of the Season.

 #LiverpoolFc #ManchesterCityFc #PremierLeague